firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/working-with-semi-structured-data.md

 JSON is the a common example of a semi-structured data type, but many other serialization formats such as Parquet and ORC support similar features.

-Firebolt offers functions for working with semi-structured data.
-For more information, see [Semi-structured data functions](../sql-reference/functions-reference/semi-structured-functions/semi-structured-data-functions.md).

 Arrays are the building blocks of how Firebolt transforms semi-structured data so that it can be queried efficiently.
 Arrays in Firebolt are implemented for the following source data constructs.

 * Arrays in the source data that have a length that is variable so that it can't be known when you create the table.
 These arrays can have arbitrary nesting levels, but the nesting level should be the same for a given column and known when you create the table.